apoelstra/pomotoshi/README.md

 * After every block there is a 5 minute (hardcoded, TODO make it configurable) "cooldown" period during which time you cannot start a new block.
 * Using `xdotool getwindowfocus getwindowname`, the tool records statistics on what you are focused on, during blocks.
+To use this feature, call dbus-send with the `taskLogAdd` command and a string-typed name.
+To reset the log, repeat `taskLogAdd`, or to stop logging entirely, use `taskLogRemove`.
+To see the current state of the logs, use `taskLogOutput`.
+Windows are only logged during active unpaused blocks.
-To get statistics you can call dbus-send with the `dumpStats` or `dumpLongStats` commands.
-These take a boolean argument saying whether or not to reset the counters.
-FIXME you should be able to disable this.
-It also uses a bunch of heuristics to organize activities, which I don't have any real intention of making more general.
+* The active-window logging uses a bunch of heuristics to organize activities, which I don't have any real intention of making more general.
 * Right now we hardcode "keyboard.sh" rather than having a `--terminatedShellCmd` option.
-  This makes the tool basically unusable except for me, it's a TODO to fix this.
+  This makes the tool basically unusable except for me, it's a FIXME to fix this.
 * The colors fade (also hardcoded, FIXME should be configurable)

 # Setting up